The Rum Runners Tour Timeline

 It’s 10:00 A.M. and your bus has just arrived in downtown Windsor when there’s a knock on the bus door.
 Your bus driver opens the door and a gentleman dressed in a suit and hat reminiscent of the Roaring Twenties quickly enters the bus.
 He thanks the driver for allowing him on board, as he is being pursued by the local police for something he didn’t do.
 This is Benny da Weasel and after a quick introduction, he is about to welcome everyone to Windsor with a taste of some fine Canadian whiskey made right here in town.
 Suddenly a commotion outside catches his attention.
 It’s a newspaper vendor hawking his papers and when Benny invites him on board the bus to find out what all the commotion is we discover that the big news in the headlines is “U.S. Government Ratifies Prohibition”.
 Benny quickly recaps his bottle and apologizes for not being able to give away any of his liquor which it seems may now be a precious commodity, but he announces with a great sense of pride that he knows where we can get some and instructs the driver to head for the waterfront.
 The newspaper vendor whose name is Yorkie distributes to each passenger a souvenir copy of a newspaper with actual photos, editorial and advertising reminiscent of the 1920’s.
 This newspaper will help guide you along for the next few hours as you have been taken back to that period in history known as “The Roaring Twenties” and your Rumrunners tour has officially started.

-Your final stop on the tour is The Canadian Club Brand Heritage Centre.
-For the next hour you’ll here the story of Canadian Club Whiskey and how the Hiram Walker Family built their empire.
+1:30 pm: Your bus will arrive at The Canadian Club Brand Heritage Centre.
+For the next hour and a half, you’ll hear the story of Canadian Club Whiskey and how the Hiram Walker Family built their empire.
 As you tour their original offices you will have the opportunity to view a wonderful art collection as well as beautiful antiques and discover the secret speakeasy hidden below.
-Before you leave, you will be invited to take part in a taste testing of several Canadian Club Whiskeys, after which you will have the opportunity to shop for souvenirs.
+Before you leave, you will be invited to take part in a sampling of several Canadian Club Whiskeys, after which you will have the opportunity to shop for souvenirs.

 Thank you for taking